 Amount of Award

-Continuing to celebrate 50 years of taiko in North America, TCA has dedicated a total of $10,000 to be awarded under this mini-grant program.
-It is hoped multiple projects will be supported; therefore, requesting the full $10,000 is not encouraged.
+In 2018, continuing to celebrate 50 years of taiko in North America, TCA dedicated a total of $10,000 to be awarded under this mini-grant program.
+It is hoped multiple projects will be supported; therefore, requesting the full $10,000 was not encouraged.

 A 1:1 match is required.
 For example, if an applicant requests $2,500, that applicant should demonstrate that they have $2,500 worth of resources to dedicate to the project.
 Both cash and in-kind match are accepted; the match can be 100% in-kind.